Skip to main content

 </form>

-form.processingtrue while submitting (use to disable the button)
+form.processingtrue while submitting (used to disable the button)

 form.post(url)Submit via POST